Lee Tea is an investigative journalist with a focus on essential oil consumer advocacy.

 - Kimball HW: Poisoning by pennyroyal.
 Atlanta Med Weekly 1898

-Haddad and Winchester’s Clinical management of Poisoning and Drug Overdose, 4th ed., Chapter 101, “Essential Oils”, concisely reports on the toxicology of common essential oils, along with injuries and deaths that were a result of their use.
+Haddad and Winchester’s Clinical Management of Poisoning and Drug Overdose, 4th ed., Chapter 101, “Essential Oils,” concisely report on the toxicology of common essential oils, along with injuries and deaths that were a result of their use.

 To begin, a reported dose of just 4mL of eucalyptus oil resulted in the death of an adult.
-In another case, 30mL caused seizures and death of an 8-month old.
-In a review of eucalyptus oil fatalities, common symptoms of early on-set poisoning are documented.
+In another case, 30mL caused seizures and the death of an 8-month-old.
+A review of eucalyptus oil fatalities documented common symptoms of early on-set poisoning.
 Note that these are not potential factors for hypothetical circumstances - this is the information harvested from actual fatalities from eucalyptus oil poisoning that have already occurred.

 Additionally, the chapter notes these specific, actual, and documented instances of internal essential oils use resulting in injury and/or death:

 - Cinnamon Oil at 2.5mL/kg caused gastrointestinal symptoms, lethargy, rectal burning and dizziness in a 7-year old.